lyft/cartography/docs/root/dev/writing-intel-modules.md

 ```

-`load_graph_data()` requires an `ingestion_query` to be generated from `CartographyNodeSchema` and `CartographyRelSchema` objects. [cartography.graph.querybuilder.build_ingestion_query()](https://github.com/lyft/cartography/blob/e6ada9a1a741b83a34c1c3207515a1863debeeb9/cartography/graph/querybuilder.py#L312) does just that: it accepts those schema objects as input and returns a well-formed and optimized cypher query.
+The `load()` function's `ingestion_query` argument is a string generated from `CartographyNodeSchema` and `CartographyRelSchema` objects. [cartography.graph.querybuilder.build_ingestion_query()](https://github.com/lyft/cartography/blob/e6ada9a1a741b83a34c1c3207515a1863debeeb9/cartography/graph/querybuilder.py#L312) does just that: it accepts those schema objects as input and returns a well-formed and optimized cypher query.

 #### Defining a node